rhizomatics/autoarm/docs/automated_arming.md

 Asking why gives the time of the change and what made it, such as a calendar event, sunset, a button or someone leaving.
 For changes worked out from who's home and the time of day, it also says whether anyone was home and whether it was night.
 Changes made directly on the alarm panel are reported as such.
 AutoArm only knows about changes since Home Assistant last started.

 !!! danger "Disarming by voice"
-    Anyone who can talk to Assist can disarm the alarm this way, and no code is asked for.
+    With **Disarm by voice** on, anyone who can talk to Assist can disarm the alarm, and no code is asked for.
 Think about who can reach your voice satellites and chat before switching this on.

 ## Physical Button Control